Connect and be the first to hear about our new products, specials, and other useful yoga information!No thanks, Continue to HuggerMugger

 How Hugger Mugger Gives Back

 Hugger Mugger was established in 1986 to help people in their practice of Yoga.
-Thirty years later, we still believe in that same philosophy of helping people.
+30 years later, we still maintain the philosophy that it is important to assist the people in our community.
 Throughout the years, we have donated our time and products to a number of different charities.
-We donate a percentage of all online sales to a different organization each quarter.
-For more information please contact firstname.lastname@example.org
+A percentage of all online sales is donated to a different organization each quarter.
+Thank you in advance for the difference you will make when you choose a new Hugger Mugger product.
+For more information please contact email@example.com.

 This Quarter's Charity: A Quality Life Community